Helsinki cathedral

 The Silja Serenade at Värtahamnen terminal in Stockholm, taken from the walkway from the terminal towards Gärdet metro station.

-Viking Line also sails overnight from Helsinki to Stockholm to a similar schedule, but now only every second day, with just one ship, the Gabriella.
+Viking Line also sails overnight from Helsinki to Stockholm to a similar schedule, with the Gabriella & Cinderella.

 Viking Line ferry from Helsinki to Stockholm